SamanNsr/vending-machine-control-system/docs/deployment.md

 cd vending-machine-control-system
 ```

-2. Create a .env file in the `envs` directory of the project and copy the `local.env` environment variables.
+2. Create a .env file in the `env` directory of the project and copy the `local.env` environment variables.

 3. Run the following command to build and start the containers: